emmettcollings/bubbie-vi/Final/MANUAL.md

 **Important: Three directories are required to compile the game, this current directory, 'justinLib/', and 'lib/'.** (I'd assume this won't be a problem, as you've pulled the entire repository.)

 ## Playing the Game
-Once the game is compiled, you can run it in your favorite emulator.
+Once the game is compiled, you can run it in your favourite emulator.

 When you start the game, you will be presented with a title screen.
-Press any key to start the game (Due to how the input loop is designed, to allow us to play music on the title screen, you'll need to hold the key down for ~0.2 second before the game will start).
+Press any key to start the game (Due to how the input loop is designed, to allow us to play music on the title screen, you'll need to hold the key down for ~0.2 seconds before the game will start).

 ## Game Objective
 The objective of the game is to find and collect 7 ducks.
 Each "level" contains 1 duck that can be collected.
 The game ends when you have collected all 7 ducks.
 You can go further down the sewers by finding ladders, which will spawn randomly around the map.
 When you find a ladder, you can go down to the next level.
 You can only go down, not up.
-Each "level" will randomly place the ladder, and the duck, and the enemies.
+Each "level" will randomly place the ladder, the duck, and the enemies.

 ## Game Controls
 * **W** - Move Up